|

 Why Has Clothing Decreased In Price?

 What has actually happened with clothing is that since the 1980s, instead of rising in price in line with inflation, clothes prices have fallen.
-In fact, they’ve fallen to the point we’re at now where you get sites like everything5pounds.com.
-Here every single item of clothing, including shoes, are just £5.
+In fact, they’ve fallen to the point we’re at now where brand new items of clothing can be bought for just £1.

 Prior to the 1980’s the majority of clothing was made domestically.
-I’ve struggled to find UK based data, but the New York Times reported in 2009 that in the 1960s, the United States made 98% of its shoes.
-They stated that in 2009 it was a completely different picture, with the US importing more than 90% of its footwear.
-This is more than likely mirrored in clothing manufacture too.
+I’ve struggled to find UK-based data, but the New York Times reported in 2009 that in the 1960s, the United States made 98% of its shoes.
+By 2009 it was a completely different picture, with the US importing more than 90% of its footwear.
+This is more than likely mirrored in clothing manufacturing too.

 The reason for this outsourcing is that in the 1980s clothing manufacturers realised they could manufacture abroad.
 Particularly in places where they could pay workers considerably less, and where workers could work longer hours in poorer conditions.
-This meant ultimately meant greater profits for manufacturers, and lower prices for consumers.
+This ultimately meant greater profits for manufacturers and lower prices for consumers.

 Driving Down The Value of Clothing

-More worryingly, another report suggests the average item of clothing is worn just seven times before being discarded.
+More worryingly, another report suggests the average item of clothing is worn just seven times before being discarded, while across the UK 1.6 billion unworn items of clothing are banished to the back of our wardrobes.
 Cheaper prices mean consumers value their clothes less, meaning they buy more and more clothes.
 When clothing is viewed as disposable, consumers see ethical clothing as being prohibitively expensive.

 Changing Our Relationship With Clothing